-The prosecution team in the matter of the Commonwealth vs. Lizzie Andrew Borden included the formidable William Henry Moody, whose stellar career surpassed all others associated with the case.
+The prosecution team in the matter of the Commonwealth vs. Lizzie Andrew Borden was led by 3 times Governor George D. Robinson but included the formidable William Henry Moody, whose stellar career surpassed all others associated with the case.
 An extraordinarily handsome man, in my opinion, he remained a life-long bachelor.

 If Lizzie continued her reading of Harper’s Weekly, she may have seen the December 29, 1906 issue below and its cartoon cover story on one of the men who played a part in a “most interesting occasion.”
 Most all of the text which follows comes from that article.